NexGenCloud/hyperstack-sdk-javascript/docs/BillingApi.md

 - **Accept**: application/json

-## getLastDayCost
+## getUserBillingBucketDetailsGraph

-> Lastdaycostresponse getLastDayCost()
+> ResourceLevelGraphBillingDetailsBucket getUserBillingBucketDetailsGraph(bucketId, opts)

-GET: Last Day Cost
+Retrieve hourly cost datapoints of a Specific Bucket for a specific billing cycle

-Retrieve the previous day&#39;s costs for instances, volumes, and clusters.
-Returns a breakdown of the costs and the total cost for the last day.
-For additional information on Retrieve Previous Day Usage Costs, [**click here**](https://infrahub-doc.nexgencloud.com/docs/api-reference/billing-resources/last-day-usage/)
+User will recieve hourly cost datapoints for a Bucket for a specified billing cycle.
+This data will include &#39;incurred_bill&#39; graph datapoints.

 ### Example